xlink-network/xlink-docs/overview/supported-blockchains-and-tokens.md

 We list below the different bridgable tokens with XLink.

 {% hint style="info" %}
-**Note** Users can only transfer tokens to their equivalent versions on other blockchains.
-For example, BTC can be swapped for WBTC when moving from Bitcoin to an EVM network, as they represent the same asset on different chains.
+**Important:** Users can only bridge tokens that represent the **same asset** across different blockchains.
+For example, BTC can be transferred to its equivalent, WBTC, when moving from Bitcoin to an EVM network, as both represent the same asset on different chains.
 {% endhint %}

 | **Blockchain**   | **Tokens**                                                                |